How to avoid plagiarism

 - You are using an exact definition introduced by the original author

-- It is impossible for you to rephrase the original piece without losing its meaning
+- It is impossible for you to rephrase the original text without losing its meaning

-- You want to maintain the authority of the author’s words
+- You want to maintain the authority and style of the author’s words

-There are clear differences in accuracy and safety between plagiarism checkers.
-Therefore we’ve created two comparisons:
+There are differences in accuracy and safety between plagiarism checkers.
+We have tested and compared all the options:

 - Best plagiarism checker comparison (free and paid checks)

 - Best free plagiarism checker comparison (only free checks)